NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 (c) Total internal reflection of light

-(d) Reflection of light from the earth
+(d) Reflection of light from the Earth

 Ans. (b)

-The reddish appearance of the sun at sunrise or sunset is due to least scattering of red light.
+The reddish appearance of the sun at sunrise or sunset is due to the least scattering of red light.

-Therefore option (b) is correct
+Therefore, option (b) is correct

 Question:11